What You Need To Remember About Madeline's Affair On "Big Little Lies"

-Even perfect people make mistakes — like Madeline Martha Mackenzie (Reese Witherspoon) on Big Little Lies.
-She has a perfect little Marin County life, with perfect kids and a perfect house and a seemingly perfect husband (this is all from the outside looking in, of course), and yet, somehow, Madeline seemed to make a big mess of things because Madeline had an affair on Big Little Lies season one.

-The co-adulterer was Joseph (Santiago Cabrera), her married collaborator and the director in the local theatre production of Avenue Q. And as we've seen from the first episode of season two of Big Little Lies, this is one little subplot that's going to have some serious consequences throughout these next few episodes.
-Here's the low down on who Madeline cheated with and a few other bits you should probably pop back into your mind grapes.
+The co-adulterer was Joseph (Santiago Cabrera), her married collaborator and the director in the local theatre production of Avenue Q. And as we've seen from the first episode of season 2 of Big Little Lies, this is one little subplot that's going to have some serious consequences throughout these next few episodes.
+Here's the 411 about who Madeline cheated with and a few other bits you should probably pop back into your mind grapes.

 Advertisement